mikkyang/id3-go/README.md

     defer mp3File.Close()

-# Accessing Frames
+# Accessing Information

-Some commonly used frames have methods in the tag for easier access.
-These frames are for `Title`, `Artist`, `Album`, `Year`, and `Genre`.
+Some commonly used data have methods in the tag for easier access.
+These methods are for `Title`, `Artist`, `Album`, `Year`, `Genre`, and `Comments`.

     mp3File.SetArtist("Okasian")
     fmt.Println(mp3File.Artist())

-## Other Frames
+## ID3v2 Frames

-Other frames can be accessed directly by using the `Frame` or `Frames` method of the file, which return the first frame or a slice of frames as `Framer` interfaces.
-This interfaces allow read access to general details of the file.
+v2 Frames can be accessed directly by using the `Frame` or `Frames` method of the file, which return the first frame or a slice of frames as `Framer` interfaces.
+These interfaces allow read access to general details of the file.

     lyricsFrame := mp3File.Frame("USLT")
     lyrics := lyricsFrame.String()